EtaArgus/portfolio/ANNforGalaxyMorphologyClassification/README.md

 1926, the classification of galaxies have been made by humans through visual inspection.
 This approach became unworkable as the data explosion arose, making available data sets containing even billion objects.
-To overcome this problem, the objective of this work was to replicates via machine learning, and in particular via feed-forward multi-layer neural networks, the classication of galaxies made in the Galaxy Zoo project, considering three classes: ellipticals, spirals, and starsstarnartefacts.
+To overcome this problem, the objective of this work was to replicates via machine learning, and in particular via feed-forward multi-layer neural networks, the classification of galaxies made in the Galaxy Zoo project, considering three classes: ellipticals, spirals, and starsstarnartefacts.